The Importance of Recreational Companionship in your Marriage

 The number and types of activities are limitless.
 But if you need a kick start, here is a link to Dr. Harley’s inventory checklist – click here https://www.marriagebuilders.com/forms/rei.pdf.
 Take time with your spouse to fill it out.
 You may be surprised with which activities you are and your spouse are most compatible.
 Consider the amount of time, money and physical fitness required for the activities you two think you will enjoy.
 And, don’t stress over this process.
 Enjoy it!
 Jody and I have tried several activities that became abysmal failures, but they add to the funny story list we now share.
 And, many have been the fodder for Word Washed Wife posts 😊!

 Your husband will appreciate your efforts.
-He will also be thrilled to see you make your friendship with him a priority!
+He will also be thrilled to see you make recreational companionship a priority!
 Here are a couple of pointers from a pro 😊:

 1. Don’t forget to try activities that also meet your own emotional needs like intimate conversation.
 I love an activity that is a “win-win” that meets my husband’s recreational companionship need and my need for conversation.
 Years ago, I nixed all activities that had us too far apart to talk, or that were in environments too loud to hear each other.